Husky-AI9/QuantumFinanceAI/Readme.md

 You can test the API in a few ways:

 -   **Via the Frontend**: Use the web application to interact with each feature.
 -   **Via Swagger UI**: Open URL that show in HP AI Studio Deployment in your browser to send requests directly to the API endpoints.
-Put the following command to test each feature:
+Put the following command in the "Request body" to test each feature:

        Momentum Dashboard
        ~~~